rfo909/CFT/doc/Doc.md

 $ /filesInDir
 ```

-The code line that gives us the number of files in the current directory is now named "filesInDir", and can
+Now "filesInDir" is a function, referring to one line of code.
+It can
 be run again as follows:

 ```